- State of Salmon

 - Become a Monthly Donor

-Our Marine Science programs include many new and ongoing initiatives.
+Our Marine Science program includes many new and ongoing projects and initiatives.
 These are detailed below and you can learn more by visiting one of our Marine Science sites.

 Manmade structures actually exacerbate erosion because they deflect energy from pounding waves to other parts of the shoreline.
 They also take away key habitat like spawning beaches for forage fish, crucial for the marine food chain including Pacific salmon.
 In contrast, nature-based approaches using natural substrates and plants beautify shorelines, increase resilience to climate impacts and can be cheaper to build and maintain.
 They also create habitat for fish and wildlife, filter out pollutants from stormwater before it reaches the aquatic environment, and help to store carbon that would otherwise contribute to global warming.